chrishopp12/cluster-metadata-search/README.md

             ├── publications_resolved.json    (full ADS metadata; only when ADS_API_TOKEN is set) └── publications_filtered.json    (subset whose title/abstract mention this cluster)

-The `pub_search/` subdirectory keeps these artifacts grouped under one directory rather than mixed with other per-cluster data (observations.csv, members.csv, etc.) at the `<outdir>/<tag>/` root.

 `--tag` overrides the auto-derived directory name.
 Without `--tag`, the name comes from `safe_stem()` applied to the resolved cluster name.